East Beirut canton

 East Beirut was a semi-independent region, from which Syrian troops stationed in Lebanon were mostly absent.
 It had its own security and legal apparatus, with the LF also providing the local population with subsidized services, including public transport, education and healthcare among others.
 The canton had more than 60% of the country's industrial capacity.
 In 1976, to finance its war effort, the LF established the "National Treasury" in order to manage its revenue, mainly through direct taxation of the canton's population, among other sources.

 Background

 As central government authority disintegrated and rival governments claimed national authority, the various parties and militias started to create comprehensive state administrations in their territory.
 These were known as cantons, Swiss-like autonomous provinces.
 Marounistan was one of the first cantons to form.
 The Progressive Socialist Party's territory, which mostly served its Druze community, was the "Civil Administration of the Mountain," commonly known as the Jebel-el-Druze (a name which had formerly been used for a Druze state in Syria).
-The Marada area around Zghorta was known as the "Northern Canton".
+The Marada area around Zgharta was known as the "Northern Canton".